bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 4. Select the Git hosting service that hosts your repository, then find and select your own repository that hosts the project.
 Read more about [connecting your repository](/getting-started/adding-a-new-app/connecting-a-repository/).
 5. When prompted to set up repository access, click `No, auto-add SSH key`.
 Read more about [SSH keys](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-ssh-keys/).
 6. Type the name of the branch that includes your project’s configuration - master, for example, - then click `Next`.
 7. At `Validating repository`, Bitrise runs an automatic repository scanner to set up the best configuration for your project, which includes stack selection and workflow setup.
-In the case of a React Native project, you should see `React Native` as the selected **project type**.
+In the case of a React Native project, you should see `React Native` as the selected **project type and** `**android**` **as** .
 If the scanner fails and the project type is not selected automatically, you can [configure your project manually](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-configuration#manual-project-configuration).
 You can select the variant, the project path and the scheme name in the drop down fields.
    * `Select variant for building` - select a variant that suits your project.
 Pick `Select All Variants`for  to build all variants.

      ![](/img/select-variant-for-building.jpg)